jwe4ec/ma-networks/README.md

     - For at least one example participant (623), Set B and clean data have same sessions
 - **DASS-21-AS table**
   - Has `sessionId`, and session column at screening has both `ELIGIBLE` and blank values
+  - Matches scores in clean data
 - **OASIS table**
-  - Matches values in clean data after handling multiple entries for 41 participants (all of which in Set A were missing a session and had two entries for another session)
+  - Matches scores in clean data after handling multiple entries for 41 participants (all of which in Set A were missing a session and had two entries for another session)
     - Rather than keeping most recent entry, this was done by sorting each participant's OASIS entries chronologically and then recoding per the expected session order for the